giffon/charleywong/README.md

 A Yellow Economic Circle business/brand database released with [open source / open data licenses](LICENSE).

+[charleywong.giffon.io](https://charleywong.giffon.io/) is a simple read-only web interface of the database.
+It also serves as an API endpoint (CORS enabled, no authentication needed).
+Check the "JSON" links in the entity pages, search result pages, and the [list all](https://charleywong.giffon.io/list/all) page.

 ## Technical overview

 Data is stored as JSON files in the [data](data) directory.